graphcore-research/kg-topology-toolbox/README.md

 from kg_topology_toolbox import KGTopologyToolbox
 ```

-`kg-topology-toolbox` requires that the input KG is in the form of a pandas DataFrame with columns `h`, `r` and `t`.
+`kg-topology-toolbox` requires that the input KG is in the form of a pandas DataFrame with suggested column names of `h`, `r` and `t`.
 The `h` and `t` columns should contain the head and tail entities involved in the triple, and the `r` column should contain the relation type.
 These columns should be the integer identifiers of the entities and relations in the KG.
+Note that if your columns are named differently, you can specify the column names when creating the `KGTopologyToolbox` object.

 For example, we can load a KG from a CSV file: